FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/securing-game-account.md

 Not only can you monitor users’ login details, but you can also monitor where they’re logging in from.
 Adaptive authentication, an AI-based authentication method, monitors account login activity in real time and alerts you if someone tries to log in from an unregistered device or an unusual location.
 For example, if a user logs in from one country and then logs in again from a different country an hour later, that should trigger an "impossible travel" alert.

 If a user’s location is new or changes frequently, your adaptive authentication tool will assess the threat level.
 If the login attempt is deemed to be suspicious, the user will be asked to confirm the attempt by providing additional authentication information before being granted access.
+This can include forcing a new authentication, providing an additional factor of authentication, completing a CAPTCHA and more.

 ### Event Logs